virtualhealthcitizen/postgresql-labs/01_basics/023_joins.md

 <img src="img/82.png" width="200" />

-To return rows in a table that do not have matching rows in the other, you use the full join with a `WHERE` clause like this:
+To return rows in a table that do not have matching rows in the other, you use the full join with a `WHERE` clause:

 ```sql
 SELECT